 The Swedish Academy is responsible for the design of the Literature diploma and they have almost always used individual designs related to each laureate.
 The artists have tried to summarize something of the atmosphere and character of each author’s works.
 Sine the laureates are not announced until mid-October and the diplomas must be ready before 10 December, the diploma artist has only a few weeks to summarize the collected works or personal attributes of each author.

 In 1986, the first African to be awarded the Nobel Prize in Literature was Wole Soyinka of Nigeria.
 His diploma imparts a genuine feeling of throbbing rhythms, magic rites and the struggle for liberation.

-The Norwegian Nobel Committee is responsible for the design of the diploma presented to the winners of the Peace Prize.
+The Norwegian Nobel Committee is responsible for the design of the diploma presented to the laureates of the Peace Prize.
 Until 1990, the Norwegian diplomas were individually designed related to each laureate.

 Here you can find a complete register of all the artists and calligraphers.